michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 $f$;
 ```

-Finally we are ready to create hierarchical CAGGs.
-The hourly one aggregates data from the `ltss` table, providing the hourly energy and its costs for that period.
-Calling `calculate_costs_arr()` function two times with the same arguments seems suboptimal, but there is no other way due to CAGGs limitations.
+Now, create hierarchical CAGGs.
+The hourly CAGG aggregates data from the `ltss` table, providing hourly energy and costs.
+Although calling `calculate_costs_arr()` twice with the same arguments is not ideal, it's necessary due to CAGG limitations.

-The second-level CAGG just sums the hourly values into daily results.
+The daily CAGG simply sums the hourly values.

-All CAGGs are set up as real-time ones, and get updating policy is set.
+All CAGGs are set as real-time, and an update policy is applied.

 ```sql
 CREATE MATERIALIZED VIEW ltss_energy_ote.cagg_energy_hourly